 High School Prep

-- one-week course in August with four follow up sessions in the fall
+- one-week course in August with two follow up sessions in the fall

 - for students who have just completed Grade 8

 Our very popular High School Prep course is designed for the specific writing, study and organizational skills needs of students who have just completed Grade 8, offering an ideal opportunity to make a successful transition into high school.